On behalf of myself and the crew of the Catalyst and Westward, I would like to welcome you!

 In 1967, Westward was purchased by a California couple, Donald G. and Anna Louise Gumpertz, and moved to Los Angeles.
 From this new homeport, Westward cruised the world extensively, including a 47,000-mile circumnavigation of the globe from 1970 to 1976.

 Westward was purchased by Hugh Reilly and returned to the Pacific Northwest in 1993 to resume her career as a charter and expedition vessel operating in southeast Alaska.
-The charter business was sold to Bill and Shannon Bailey, along with the other expedition vessel, M/V Catalyst.
+The charter business was sold to Bill Bailey, along with the other expedition vessel, M/V Catalyst.
 Hugh Reilly retained ownership of the Westward.

 Hugh Reilly had Westward’s hull extensively rebuilt in 2005 – 2006 to mitigate the impact of more than 80 years’ operation and to ensure her vitality for a second century.
 Then he and his wife, Teresa, circumnavigated the Pacific Ocean from 2007 to 2008.
 Westward continued to be used as a personal yacht for his family until December 2012.